carpentierberengere/progressive-enhancement/README.md

 ## What did we learn ?

-We learned some basic HTML and CSS commands, as well as some that were not that easy (Flexbox nearly made me *lose my mind*).
+We learned some basic HTML and CSS commands, as well as some that were not that easy (Flexbox nearly made me *lose my mind* :boom:).

 ## What did we use ?

 * CSS3
 * HTML5
+* The :sparkles:Holy:sparkles: Internet
+* Useful tips and tricks from our coaches and comrades

 ## What does it look like ?